Museum of Charlevoix: History

-Since the beginning of XX century, the Charlevoix region has been regularly attended by many artists, such as Clarence Gagnon or André Biéler.
-As early as the 1930s, American painter Patrick Morgan (1904-1982) and his wife Maud Cabot (1903-1999) were American vacationers, who settled in “Cap-à-l'Aigle”, near La Malbaie, launches the idea of a museum dedicated to the popular art of the region.
+Since the early 20th century, the Charlevoix region has been regularly visited by many artists, such as Clarence Gagnon or André Biéler.
+As early as the 1930s, American painter Patrick Morgan (1904–1982) and his wife Maud Cabot (1903–1999) were American vacationers, who settled in Cap-à-l'Aigle, near La Malbaie.
+They launched the idea of a museum dedicated to the popular art of the region.

-In 1946, Roland Gagné, a collector from Pointe-au-Pic, near La Malbaie, created a private museum behind his home, which he named "Laure-Conan Regional Museum".
-This first establishment takes on a new dimension in 1975, when the collections are set up in the former La Malbaie post office.
+In 1946, Roland Gagné, a collector from Pointe-au-Pic, near La Malbaie, created a private museum behind his home, which he named Laure-Conan Regional Museum.
+This first establishment took on a new dimension in 1975, when the collections were set up in the former La Malbaie post office.

-In 1990, the museum moved to a building located in Pointe-au-Pic and took the name of "Musée de Charlevoix" in 1992.
+In 1990, the museum moved to a building located in Pointe-au-Pic and took the name of Musée de Charlevoix in 1992.

 Collections

 Ethnohistory

-The “Musée de Charlevoix” houses an important collection of 4000 objects of Charlevoix ethnohistory.
+The Musée de Charlevoix houses an important collection of 4000 objects of Charlevoix ethnohistory.
 It includes furniture, clothing, toys and tools, many of which come from the personal collection of Roland Gagné.

 Public and private archives, old photographs, postcards and plans have been added since 1975.

-Carved wooden horses (beginning of XX century).
+Carved wooden horses (early 20th century).